Header image courtesy of 昔日香港 (via Facebook)

 Over the course of its 180-year history, the General Post Office has been through a whirlwind of changes.
 In 1846, just five years after being set in motion, the central post office outgrew its original address and moved to Queen’s Road Central opposite D’Aguilar Street.
 Two more relocations were subsequently made in 1911 and 1976, each iteration bigger than before to keep up with the rapid increase in postal volume, a result of Hong Kong’s fast-developing economic and social landscape over the past century and a half.

 One factor propelling the repeated relocations of the postal headquarters was the city’s extensive reclamation projects.
-You’ll notice on the map that with each migration, the building is moved to a more frontier location, in step with the extension of the shoreline in Central.
+You’ll notice on the map that with each migration, the building is moved to a more frontier location, in step with the extension of the shoreline.
 This is because the post office had to occupy a waterfront locale for the ease of loading and unloading mail from ocean liners, a vital means of conveying mail across international waters.

 The third generation of the General Post Office was considered to be the most beautiful building in Hong Kong’s architectural history.
 Built in archetypical English Renaissance style, the granite-and-red brick behemoth was supported with exaggerated arches on every level and rusticated pillars aplenty.